aknandi/disaggregation/cran-comments.md

   ** running tests for arch 'i386' ...
 [106s] OK
   ** running tests for arch 'x64' ...
 [101s] OK

+* \dontrun{} is only used if the example really cannot be executed.

+Examples that are the most interesting use INLA so we don't run these examples.
+One example takes longer than 5 seconds and so \donttest{} is used instead.

 ## Test environments
 * local Windows 10, R 3.6.1
 * Ubuntu 16.04.6 LTS (on travis-ci, devel and release)